 Skip to main content

-When you import Alteryx workflows into Prophecy using the Transpiler, the resulting pipeline is expressed in Prophecy SQL.
-Prophecy SQL represents the logical operations from your Alteryx workflow and is then executed on the underlying SQL engine configured for your environment.
-Prophecy SQL pipelines can execute in Databricks or Google BigQuery.
-In most cases, imported workflows behave the same regardless of the execution engine.
-However, some differences in SQL dialects can affect how queries behave or how objects are referenced.
-This page highlights key conceptual differences between these engines so you can better understand how imported workflows may behave after migration.
+When you import Alteryx workflows into Prophecy, the workflow logic is translated into SQL and executed on the target engine configured for your environment.
+The resulting queries reflect the original transformations but follow the syntax and behavior of the selected platform, such as Databricks or BigQuery.
+Differences in SQL dialects can affect how queries behave and how objects are referenced.
+This page highlights key differences between Databricks SQL and BigQuery to help you understand how imported workflows behave after migration.

 At a glance